-The Mark Chaffin Center for Healthy Development (MCCHD) is one of the six university-wide research centers (URC), and the only non-bench science URC at Georgia State University.
-The focus of the MCCHD is on preventing and addressing child developmental delays, child maltreatment, and sexual assault; building social-emotional competencies; and promoting meaningful inclusion and quality of life for individuals with intellectual and developmental disabilities.
+The Mark Chaffin Center for Healthy Development (MCCHD), housed in the School of Public Health, is one of the six university-level research centers (URCs) and the only non-bench science URC at Georgia State University.
+Our focus is on evidence-based parenting programs, preventing and addressing child developmental delays, child maltreatment, and sexual assault, building social-emotional competencies, and promoting meaningful inclusion and quality of life for individuals with intellectual and developmental disabilities.

 - Reducing disparities through access to EBPs beginning in infancy and continuing through transition to adulthood and parenting

 - Building capacity and practices (of parents, caregivers, family members, educators, and diverse discipline practitioners) to promote health, safety, and social-emotional competencies